Quantum inference on a classically trained quantum extreme learning machine: Results

 The experimental procedure used to train the frequency-bin QELM is illustrated in Fig.~\ref{Fig_2}(a).
 A seed (idler) laser tuned to frequency-bin $j$ passes through an EOM and a WS in series before being coupled into the chip together with the pump beam.
 The EOM–WS sequence shapes the seed spectral amplitude to match that of the idler photon back-propagated from detector mode $j$ to the source in the spontaneous process shown in Fig.~\ref{Fig_2}(b).
 Conjugation (i.e. time-reversal) is implemented by shifting the RF waveform driving the EOM by $\pi$ and by replacing the set of idler weights $\mathbf{g}_\mathrm{i}$ applied by the WS in the spontaneous process with their complex conjugates $\mathbf{g}_\mathrm{i}^*$ (see Supplementary Materials for a rigorous derivation).
 Stimulated FWM occurs in the waveguide, generating a signal beam that subsequently passes through the same EOM reservoir shown in Fig.~\ref{Fig_2}(b).
 An optical spectrum analyzer (OSA) placed at the EOM output is then used to resolve the individual frequency-bins composing the signal beam.
 This procedure, which can be naturally extended to higher-dimensional two-qudit systems, is particularly straightforward to implement with frequency-bin encoding, since all modes propagate and are coherently manipulated within the same optical fiber.
 By contrast, other forms of high-dimensional encoding, such as path, time-bin, or orbital angular momentum, may require sub-wavelength stabilization of relative optical paths to preserve coherence.

 As a first preliminary step, we evaluated the synthesis capability of our apparatus.
 We randomly sampled the complex weights $\mathbf{g}$ and used them to construct and generate $250$ states in the SP configuration and $500$ states in the DP configuration.
+Separable states are also included in this set and are obtained by setting either $g_{{\textrm{s}_1}(\textrm{i}_1)}$ or $g_{{\textrm{s}_0}(\textrm{i}_0)}$ to zero.
+In this case, the training beams are still generated by stimulated emission, but the intensity distribution at the QELM output coincides with that obtained from independent coherent states, each exciting one of the signal and idler modes.
+Therefore, stimulated emission, combined with the subsequent manipulation through a WS, enables the QELM to be trained with classical fields that mimic both independent single-photon probabilities and two-photon correlations.
 Full quantum state tomography was performed on these ensembles at the output of the synthesis stage using the classical seed \cite{rozema2015characterizing}, yielding Uhlmann fidelities of $0.94(5)$ and $0.92(7)$ with respect to the expected density matrices for the SP and DP configurations, respectively (SP-StFWM and DP-StFWM in Fig.\ref{Fig_3}(a), see also Supplementary Materials).
 We then randomly selected 20 elements from these ensembles for both SP and DP configurations, and performed quantum state tomography via coincidence measurements (SP-SpFWM and DP-SpFWM panels on Fig.\ref{Fig_3}(a)), achieving fidelities of $0.98(2)$ and $0.95(2)$ respectively.\\ As a second step, we fed the reservoir using both classical input and quantum states.
 The purpose of this test was to assess the ability of a classical process to reproduce the quantum correlations captured by frequency-resolved coincidence detection.
 Such correlations will be later used to train the QELM by estimating the weights reported in Eq.~\eqref{eq:QELM_learning}.
 To this end, we measured the $Q\times Q$ matrices of frequency-bin correlations at the output of the QELM, setting $Q=6$ and using the bins $\omega_{\mathrm{s(i)}0},\omega_{\mathrm{s(i)}1}$ to define the logical state of each qubit.